pawanjeet-kaur-7/laravel-rbac-dashboard/README.md

 # Laravel 12 - RBAC = (Role-Based Access Control)

-This guide will help you set up a basic **Laravel 12 Products Management Skeleton App** from scratch, including authentication using **Laravel Breeze & Spatie**.
+This guide will help you set up a basic **Laravel 12 RBAC App** from scratch, including authentication using **Laravel Breeze & Spatie**.

 ---